Shopify Lite Review

 - Sales & Advertising Transparency

 - User Reviews

 - Final Verdict

-I really like the Lite plan as a starter option.
+I like the Lite plan as a starter option.
 It’s a great way to test the waters, especially if you are interested in upgrading later on.
 So without further ado, let’s take a closer look!

 The Shopify Dashboard

 The dashboard is what makes Shopify so valuable to manage your business.
 I like that Shopify gives you everything you need close at hand but without bombarding you with complex sales reports right away.
 Instead, you get an activity log with side menus.
 It’s all fairly intuitive to navigate.
 If you sign up for the trial period to test out Shopify before you pick a plan, Shopify will also point you to resources you might find helpful to explore in your dashboard.
 That’s a nice touch and one you don’t always find elsewhere.

 All of that said, let’s look at what features you can get with Shopify Lite and the dashboard:

 - Add item images

 - Create collections